dsc-courses/dsc80-2024-ss2/syllabus.md

 ### Discussions and Exam Prep

-Discussions will be held online on Wednesdays 5:00-6:50PM.
+Discussions will be held **in person** on Wednesdays 5:00-6:50PM.
 Discussion sections will be recorded.

 In past offerings of DSC 80, students often